WrathOfZek/Gameplay/README.md

 # Gameplay

-# Wrath Of Zek - Edge of War (Custom Classic Team PvP)
+# Wrath Of Zek - Edge of War (Custom Classic/Luclin Team PvP)

 War is brewing across the continents, skirmishes between deity factions are a daily occurrence and clandestine operations are commonplace.

 Wrath Of Zek is a deity based PvP Server divided into a Evil, Neutral and Good team.
-The server is set in Classic EverQuest with a max level of 50.
+The server is set in Classic EverQuest, with some elements from Luclin, with a max level of 50.

 ## PvP